For breach counsel, panels & insurers

 Panel arrangements

-We support legal panels and insurer panels with standardised SLAs, rate cards, and conflict-of-interest processes.
+Standardised SLAs, rate cards, conflict-of-interest processes.
 Pre-approval and rapid mobilisation for panel matters.

 Regulator submissions

 ICO, CNIL, BaFin, and sector regulators (FCA, PRA, Ofcom).
-We produce the forensic sections of notifications to a standard that withstands follow-up enquiry.
+Forensic sections written to a standard that withstands follow-up enquiry.

 Why this matters

-The DFIR partner on your engagement is no longer the last word on what happened — they are the first witness whose conclusions will be examined by everyone else.
-They have to be right, and they have to be able to defend it.
+The DFIR partner is no longer the last word.
+They are the first witness, whose conclusions everyone else will examine.
+They have to be right, and able to defend it.

 • Causation, not correlation.